bguiz/blog.bguiz.com/src/documents/reactpubposts/2017-05-postgresql-upsert-knex.md

 <sup name="post-content-location-rawsql">[2](#post-footnote-location-rawsql)</sup>.
 Forewarned, let us proceed to write a PostgreSql-specific command in Knex, which does an upsert.

+Some readers out there might take it even further, and think, if we are using raw statements, why use Knex at all - why not interface with the database driver directly?
+We use Knex here mainly for the migrations and connection pooling which comes out of the box, and the query building is a nice-to-have which we might as well use.
+That being said, if you are already doing connection pooling and database migrations by interfacing directly with the database driver, or some other means, simply extract the SQL parts out in the following segments for the same effect.

 ## Example of Upsert in Knex